 By the end of this, you will be confident to take your motorcycle places that you never dreamed possible before.
 And you will do it in a controlled and safe way, with confidence.
 This not only makes all of your future adventures more enjoyable but also safer because you're decreasing the chances of injury to yourself and damage to your motorcycle.

-Thanks to the SA Adventure and Boulders Adventure Academy for putting this training weekend together.
+Thanks to Motorrad Adventures for putting this training weekend together.
 It was total value for my money and I learnt to ride my bike up mountains!
 I can't wait to get onto the level 2 course and learn even more!

-I highly recommend signing up for one of these weekend training courses.
-All the details can be found at this link: Adventure Motorcycle Training Weekends...
+I highly recommend signing up for one of the best adventure bike training courses.
+All the details can be found at this link: Adventure Motorcycle Training

 If you liked this post, please share it with your friends and family on your social media channels, it really helps us!...
 Please support local South African companies during this trying time...